coverclock/com-diag-obelisk/README.md

 at night, which is the reason for the 1:30AM local time strategy.
 The clock should be oriented such that the long direction (lateral) of the ferrite antenna core is at right angles (orthogonal) to the direction of the WWVB transmitter in Fort Collins Colorado.

-The Obelisk software is also quite paranoid about checking for errors, rejecting invalid frames and logging signal loss and acquision in the system log.
+The Obelisk software is quite paranoid about checking for errors, rejecting invalid frames and logging signal loss and acquision in the system log.
+The software processing the modulated signal is in effect a kind of language interpreter: a tokenizer classifies pulses into one of four symbols, ZERO, ONE, MARKER or INVALID; and a finite state machine parses the symbols according to a simple grammer, rejecting any input that violates what is in effect a language specification.
 ## Links
 <https://github.com/coverclock/com-diag-obelisk>
 <https://github.com/coverclock/com-diag-diminuto>